Homestay and Study Tours

 Homestay Application Process for Study Tour Families

-The school manages its own homestay program for these Study Tours.
 It is a legal requirement that a staff member from our International Program visits your home to check suitability for having a student.
-Every person over the age of 18 living in your household will need to have completed a Criminal History Screening.
-The school will cover the cost for this.
+Every person over the age of 18 living in your household will need to have completed a Working with Children Check (WWCC), and the school will cover the cost for this.